mmistakes/minimal-mistakes/docs/_pages/v1-guide-api-intro.md

 ---

 ## Audience
-This documentation is aimed at developers wishing to automate things they can already do with the [NetFoundry Console](https://nfconsole.io/).
-If you are looking for a general introduction to NetFoundry then the [Support Hub](https://support.netfoundry.io/hc/en-us) or the [main site](https://netfoundry.io) are also places you could begin.
+This documentation is aimed at developers wishing to automate things they can already do with the [NetFoundry Web Console](https://nfconsole.io/).
+If you are looking for a general introduction to NetFoundry then the [Support Hub](https://support.netfoundry.io/hc/en-us) or the [main web site](https://netfoundry.io) are also places you could begin.

-## Why use the API?
-You could write a program to interact with the NetFoundry API on behalf of your network to
+## API vs Web Console
+the [NetFoundry Web Console](https://nfconsole.io/) is an implementation of the API and so may help to express the model of the API while you're learning how to build an AppWAN.

+The API allows you to manage your AppWANs with your own code.
+You could program your AppWAN to
 * disallow a lost or non-compliant device from connecting,
 * allow a new device to connect to a service based on some event or condition,
 * create a path to a new network service for an existing group of devices, or
-* trigger an alert based on an unexpected metric for some service.
+* trigger an alert based on an unexpected metric that NetFoundry reports.

 ## Representations
 This RESTful API transacts meaningful HTTP verbs and request paths and parameters.
 Most types of requests and responses also have an HTTP document body which is always a JSON representation.
 Requests that include a JSON body must also include a header `Content-Type: application/json`, and responses with a JSON body will have this header too.